avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 foobar = compile(foo.c) + compile(bar.c)

-Of course, linking or more complicated than concatenating object files, but this analogy will do.
+Of course, linking or more complicated than the simple concatenation of object files, but this equation will do.

 Just like in our math example, when y changed we didnt need to recomouter sin(x), so too when a .c file such as foo.c changes, we dont need to recompile bar.c.
 We recompile foo.c alone, and then we link foo.o with bar.o, producing an uodated foobar.